You want smart political talk without the meltdowns?

 Because he's a racist.

-What is your reaction, Pat Revan?
+What is your reaction, Pat?

 I mean, we have a lot of examples.

-I don't think Jeff Sessions is a friend of Eric Holder, and I think he voted for him.
+I don't think Jeff Sessions is a friend of Eric Holder.

 He voted for him.

-He hated black people, then he would not vote for a black person.
+If he hated black people, then he would not vote for a black person.

-He would have voted against him.
+He would have voted against it.

-Because the C B C the Congressional Black Caucus.
+Because the CBC, the Congressional Black Caucus.

 Donald Trump has been in office one day and they've already pledged to oppose whatever he tried to do.

-Now they're doing that because he's white.
+Now, are they doing that because he's white?

 Yes.